West Ham star Rice dismisses Man Utd links: It's all talk until something happens | Goal.com

 Gareth Southgate's side missed out on securing their spot at this summer's tournament on Friday as they suffered a shock defeat to the Czech Republic, with Rice among those singled out for a poor performance.

-But the Three Lions can put that right before the international break is over, with the semi-finals and final of the continental-wide competition set to played on home soil at Wembley Stadium.
+But the Three Lions can put that right before the international break is over should they win in Bulgaria and Kosovo lose to Montenegro, with the semi-finals and final of the continental-wide competition set to played on home soil at Wembley Stadium in July.